twof/Downstream/README.md

 └── main.swift
 ```

-`downstream.yml` will need to contain a `[String: [String]]` dictionary where the keys are file names in that directory and values are links/paths/wherever users can find documentation that relies on that file.
+`downstream.yml` will need to contain a `[String: [String]]` dictionary where the keys are file names in that directory
+and values are links/paths/wherever users can find documentation that relies on that file.
+Anything under a "\*" will
+work as an asociation for the entire directory.

 ```yaml
 associations:
   main.swift: